Loud Dawn Takes On Dyslexia With The REED Charitable Foundation

 So what does the foundation do to help?

 We are currently focused on providing and making OG training accessible to all teachers.
 This training is typically quite expensive, costing anywhere from $1000-3000 per attendee.
-RCF is focused on providing this training for free to public school teachers and at a significantly reduced cost to private pay attendees.
+RCF is focused on providing training at a significantly reduced cost for attendees.
 We wanted to make our mission something that would make an immediate, meaningful impact and focusing on training teachers who are on the front lines for not only teaching children how to read but also identifying students that might need additional support was a wise place to start.
 Once a child is in school, the one thing they don’t have is time.
 Every day they can’t read is another day they get further and further behind.
 We have to identify kids early before the struggle of reading impacts their self-esteem and self-confidence.

 What can others do to help?